rohit-kumar2004/cpu-scheduling-project/README.md

 * steps of usage

 ### Introduction
 The project provides an implementation of four CPU scheduling algorithms and evaluates them based on average waiting time, average turnaround time, CPU utilization, and throughput.
 It determines the optimal algorithm for a given set of processes and displays the results.
+Each algorithm is designed to manage processes efficiently by prioritizing tasks based on arrival times and burst durations.

 ### Features
 - Implementation of FCFS, SJF, SRTF, and RR scheduling algorithms